 The term influencer is being tossed around a lot these days.

-I would even classify it as one of the top 10 buzzwords of 2016.
+We would even classify it as one of the top 10 buzzwords of the year.

 Influencer marketing is quickly becoming one of the hottest and most effective strategies in existence.